 Igor Grossmann

-Having lived through societal collapse and transformation myself, I’m driven to understand how humans find wisdom amid uncertainty.
-My work appears in Science, Nature Human Behaviour, PNAS, and beyond, reaching audiences through research, public writing, and the On Wisdom podcast.
+Shaped by firsthand experience of societal upheaval, I’m driven to understand how humans find wisdom amid uncertainty.
+My research has appeared in Science, Nature Human Behaviour, and PNAS, and reaches broader audiences through research, public writing, and the On Wisdom podcast.

-I direct the Wisdom and Culture Lab at the University of Waterloo, lead international research collaboratives, and collaborate with scholars from philosophy, to economics, to computer science.
+I direct the Wisdom and Culture Lab at the University of Waterloo, lead international research collaboratives, and work with scholars in philosophy, economics, and computer science.

 Projects